WU-BIMAC/OmeroImporterPy-docs/docs/source/usage3.rst

 ..
 Tip::

    In the directory structure above, Image-file01 would be assigned Tag01 and Tag011, and Image-file11 would be assigned Tag02, respectively.

+24. In the ``IMAGE LEVEL KEY-VALUE PAIRS`` columns, starting at Column E, fill in relevant metadata (leave the ones you do not need empty).
+25. Save the file.